-The biotech hubs of Boston and Basel share common strengths and also common challenges, chief among them the creation of sustainable infrastructures for their cities.
-How can the premier industry in both Boston and Basel contribute to the climate and environmental goals for urban flourishing, and how can sustainable urban infrastructure be applied to biotech labs and manufacturing?
-Join this event, featuring the President of the Executive Council of Basel-City, to explore how the biotech sector can foster inclusive, resilient, and sustainable urban environments.
+The biotech hubs of Boston and Basel share common strengths and also common challenges, including a shared drive for sustainability.
+How can the premier industry in both Boston and Basel contribute to their cities’ climate and environmental goals?
+What frontier technologies – such as bioengineered sustainable materials – can biotech hubs spin off to serve the planet?
+And how can sustainable urban infrastructure support biotech labs and manufacturing?
+Join this event, featuring the President of the Executive Council of Basel-City, to discuss the nexus of biopharma, bioengineering, and sustainability in Boston and Basel.

 Program